How Allergies are diagnosed?

 Double-Blind, Placebo-Controlled Food Challenge (DBPCFC)

-This test is the “gold standard” for diagnosing a food allergy.
+The Double-Blind, Placebo-Controlled Food Challenge is the “gold standard” for diagnosing a food allergy.
 The patient receives increasing doses of the suspected food allergen or a placebo.
 Double-blind means that the allergen and the placebo look alike, neither you nor your doctor will know which one you are receiving.
 This process ensures that the test results are absolutely objective.

 Single-Blind Food Challenge